Industrial Fastener · Threaded Rods Series

 In castings (engine blocks, pump housings), repeated bolt removal damages the relatively soft parent thread.
 Installing a stud once and then removing only the nut preserves the parent thread.
 Studs also provide a more accurate clamping line in flange applications.

-Need a quote on Stud Bolt, Double End?
+Ready to quote Stud Bolt, Double End?